jpsacha/sbt-install4j/README.md

 * `install4jcFile` : File -  Location of the install4j's command line compiler `install4jc[.exe]`.
 It can be found in the `bin` directory of the install4j installation.
 Default can be set with environment variable `INSTALL4JC_FILE`.

-* `install4jProjectFile` : String - The install4j project file that should be build.
+* `install4jProjectFile` : String - Relative path to the install4j project file that should be build.

 * `install4jDependedJarsDir` : String -
   Location where dependent jars will be copied.

+* `install4jExtraOptions` : Seq[String] - "Additional command line options passed to the compiler."

 * `install4jVerbose` : Boolean -
   Enables verbose mode.